corbanmailloux/corb.co/content/posts/esphome-parking-sign/index.md

 Ever since I was a kid, I've always wanted to put up a traffic light somewhere in my house.
 Now that my wife and I are renovating our own home, I finally get the chance to make these dreams a reality.
 Recently I finally realized that it's hard to make a traffic light fit in with classy decor (or at least that's what my wife says), so the dreams have been modified.

-**Let's put a pedestrian crossing sign in my garage!**
+**Let's put a pedestrian crossing light in my garage!**

 ## The Sign

-### TODO: Image of installed product
+{{< figure src="sign-example.jpg"
+alt="Pedestrian crossing light showing a walk signal and the number 42." align=center height=500 >}}

-Turns out you can buy anything on EBay, so I found a [pedestrian crossing sign](https://www.ebay.com/itm/125992762337) for about $40 total.
+Turns out you can buy anything on EBay, so I found a [pedestrian crossing signal](https://www.ebay.com/itm/125992762337) for about $40 total.
 It runs on 120v AC and has all the features I was looking for:

 1. Hand and walk icons that are the right shape (there are different styles in different models, but these are the ones I'm used to.)
 2. 2-digit, 7-segment number display